-Position of the Employer: The Employer is not responsible for payment of the charges because the R an requires (1) major surgery to be performed in a hospital and (2) prior approval of the Plan Administrator.
-The Employer contends that this surgery constitutes "major surgery" and that neither of these conditions were satisfied in this case.
+Position of the Employer: The Employer is not responsible for payment of the charges because the Plan provides coverage for major podiatric surgery only when it is performed in a hospital.

+Opinion of Trustees Resolution of Dispute Case No. 81-455 Page 2 The Employer contends that this surgery constitutes "major surgery" and, since it was not performed in the hospital, is therefore not a covered benefit.